National Youth Service (Zimbabwe): Purpose

 The service claimed to instill in young Zimbabweans a sense of national identity and patriotism.
 While it proposed to unite people above party lines, it also promoted wariness of "foreign influence and intervention" in national politics.
 The opposing view, both inside Zimbabwe and abroad, held that the service indoctrinated its members with absolute loyalty to ZANU-PF and trained them for military operations to enforce its dominance.

 The government planned to make the program mandatory for all youths.

 Military Training and Violence

 Although the purpose of the National Youth Service has been to provide skills to youth, they also received military training.
 Its secondary purpose in practice was to provide support ZANU PF party.
-The program was often considered a youth indoctrination program to teach the values of ZANU PF. the youths were told that their mission was to keep President Mugabe in power.
+The program was often considered a youth indoctrination program to teach the values of ZANU PF.
+The youths were told that their mission was to keep President Robert Mugabe in power.
 Participants were often forced to participate in the program through intimidation even though it was voluntary.
 Others joined because they were supporters of ZANU PF.
 Youth were trained torture methods and taught to kill opponents.
 Many participants were subjected to violence themselves.
 Women were routinely raped or gang raped at the camps.
 Trainers who were women were subjected to rape and gang rape as well.
 Many youth who went through the program were traumatized and some fled the country.